Gio-1/Mini-Fridge-with-Advanced-Controls/README.md

 # Mini-Fridge-with-Advanced-Controls
-A compact portable mini fridge using a vapor compression cycle, PLC’s and an HMI.
+A compact portable mini fridge using a vapour compression cycle, PLCs and an HMI.

+Short description of the project

+Features so far

+Hardware used

+Status